GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/solutions.md

 This is the SQL statement to create a link to the LLM (you need to replace `$REGION` with the correct value).

-> **Note** Remind the participants that they can also use Gemini BigQuery to get assistance on how to do certain things in SQL.
+> **Note** Remind the participants that they can also use Gemini in BigQuery to get assistance on how to do certain things in SQL.

 ```sql
 CREATE OR REPLACE MODEL